Asymptotically Safe Starobinsky Inflation: Inflationary solutions

 For $N = 55$ in relation (\ref{Pscalar-approx}), the {\it Planck} observation of $P_{S}$ provides us with the important result, the required value of the coupling $b_{0}$, \be b_0 \simeq 2.063\times10^{-9} \ . \ee Using (\ref{b-bound-Planck}) in (\ref{epsilon2}) we get an upper bound for $H$ which can then be used to put an upper bound on the cut--off scale $k$ through (\ref{cut-off-ident2}).
 This way, we find \be \frac{H}{m_p} \lesssim 1.126 \times10^{-5} \leftrightarrow \frac{k}{m_p} \lesssim 3.89 \times 10^{-5}, \ee for $N=55$ e-foldings before the end of inflation.

 To find the renormalisation condition of $b(k)$ at the Planck scale we use (\ref{b-bound-Planck}) in the analytic solution (\ref{g-b-solutions}) to obtain, \be b(k =m_p) = 1.757\times10^{-9}. \ee This important relation supplements the similar one for $\widetilde{G}(k)$, given in (\ref{g-renorm-condition}), and together they select out the RG trajectory which matches with CMB observations.
+Notice that from the renormalisation group condition for $b_0$ we find from (\ref{rho-bound}) that the dimensionless parameter $\rho$ has to satify $\rho \lesssim 1.58 \times 10^{11}$.

 It has to be stressed that a crucial fact regarding the viability of inflation in this context is the (almost) constancy of the coupling $b$ for energies below $m_p$.